 | Pricing Model | Subscription | Per-licence | Per-licence | Bundled with Batlogger | Per-project |

-Accuracy figures for BioSonic are based on independent F1-score benchmarks using expert-verified reference datasets.
-Figures for other tools are drawn from published literature and manufacturer documentation.
+Accuracy figures for BioSonic and Kaleidoscope Pro are based on independent F1-score benchmarks using expert-verified reference datasets.
 For detailed methodology and test results, see the full benchmark comparison.

 Which should I choose?

-- Published accuracy metrics.
-Ask for F1 scores, not just "percentage correct."
-F1 balances precision and recall, giving a more honest picture of classifier performance than accuracy alone, which can be inflated by imbalanced datasets.
+- F1 scores, not just "percentage correct."
+F1 balances precision and recall — a more honest metric than accuracy alone.

 - False positive rates.
-A tool that identifies 95% of bat calls correctly but also flags 30% of noise files as bats will create more work than one with slightly lower sensitivity but far fewer false detections.
+A classifier that flags 30% of noise as bats creates more work than one with fewer false detections.

 - Scalability.
-Process a realistic dataset during any trial period.
-A tool that works well on 500 files may struggle — or simply take too long — with 50,000.
+Test with a realistic dataset.
+A tool that works on 500 files may struggle with 50,000.

 - Support and updates.
-Classifiers improve over time as training data grows.
-Choose a platform that is actively maintained and responsive to user feedback on classification errors.
+Choose a platform that is actively maintained and improves over time.

 Frequently asked questions